thrashr888/ecs-admin/readme.md

 - list-tasks polling
 - put data in level-js
 - try out mesos chronos and marathon for scheduling
+- Container Instance setup script?
+Use Packer?
+- Document the AWS setup
 + connect to the agent for polling updates? # no, that's for on the ec2 servers
 + show mapped EC2 instances
 - look like [this](https://www.gosquared.com/blog/reinvent-2014-ec2-container-service-demo)